STEM Architecture and Construction

 Cost: Curriculum access unlimited per site.
 Project resources are provided to support the qualified number of students per class size.
 Contact The Stem Academy for cost estimates.

 States' Career Clusters: Architecture & Construction

-California Industry sector(s): Engineering and Design; Building Trades and Construction
+California Industry sector(s): Engineering and Architecture; Building and Construction Trades

 Duration: 180 clock hours

 Level of Expertise for CTE: Concentration/Skill building